-Once enrollment opens, students may add courses to their schedule during the nonrestrictive add period (generally the first week of a regular 16-week term, less for shorter terms; see Academic Calendar for specific dates) through an academic advisor or via SIS/Web for Students.
+Once enrollment opens, students may add courses to their schedule during the non-restrictive add period (generally the first week of a regular 16-week term, less for shorter terms; see Academic Calendar for specific dates) through MyOKState Student Portal.
 After the non-restrictive period ends, students must obtain permission from the instructor to enroll in a course.
 No section changes after the non-restrictive add period are permitted unless approved by the instructor and department head.